 A final salary (DB) scheme member can transfer their pension away from one scheme into another pension.
 The cash equivalent transfer value is the expected amount that would be received by the receiving scheme on transfer.

 There are four main steps involved in calculating the CETV:

 - Calculating the preserved pension of the deferred member.

 - Revaluing the preserved pension to the normal retirement date using the statutory minimum rate of revaluation.

-- Dividing the revalued pension by the prevailing annuity rate showing the estimated cost of the benefits at normal retirement age for the member.
+- Dividing the revalued pension by the prevailing annuity rate shows the estimated cost of the benefits at the normal retirement age for the member.

-- Discounting that back by an appropriate discount rate (usually prevailing equity rates if there is more than 10 years until the normal retirement date, and the 5-year gilt rate if there is less than 10 years until the normal retirement date).
+- Discounting that back by an appropriate discount rate (usually prevailing equity rates if there are more than 10 years until the normal retirement date, and the 5-year gilt rate if there are less than 10 years until the normal retirement date).